heartofclojure/heartofclojure-site-2019/accessibility.md

 The main way to reach the venue is through Leuven train station, which is at walking distance, and is a 15 minute train ride from Brussels airport.
-These instructions walk you through how to get from the station to the venuw barrier-free.
+These instructions walk you through how to get from the station to the venue barrier-free.

 When you arrive at Leuven station, take the elevator from the platform up to the